odayani/Chat_Server/README.md

 This program uses select function.

+## How to run:
-## to run the chat server use the command :
+Run the chat server with the command:
 ```
 gcc chatServer.c -o chatServer ./chatServer
 ```